Quick Ratio: What It Is & How To Calculate It

 - Accounts receivable (A/R): This includes a company’s outstanding invoices, as well as money the company has yet to collect from customers, in exchange for delivered goods or services.
 These are typically due within 90 days, making them highly convertible to cash.

-Any assets that aren’t typically convertible to cash within 90 days are excluded from current assets and, therefore, not included in a company’s quick ratio.
+Any assets that can’t quickly be converted to cash—in this case within 90 days—are excluded from current assets and, therefore, excluded from a company’s quick ratio.
 Some examples are:

 - Property: Any buildings, land, or other real property held by a business aren’t factored in the quick ratio.